J0vid/Colormesh/README.md

-# Image Processing
+# Image Processing - Landmark placement

+Landmark placement may be performed either within the Colormesh environment or externally.
+The aim of landmarks placement is to generate the two arrays containing landmark coordinate data.
+Landmarks placed within the Colormesh environment will automatically generate the appropriate arrays.
+Alternatively, landmarks placed using other software that are in the TPS file format can simply be imported, as described below.

-## Landmark Placement within the Colormesh environment
+## Option 1) Landmark Placement within the Colormesh environment

 Colormesh calls on the image digitization ability found in the *geomorph* package to create the required landmark data array.
 The *landmark.images* function will temporarily convert images to jpgs solely for obtaining the coordinates of the landmarks that are placed.
 A plot window will open with the first image and the user will be prompted to set the scale......
 To avoid accidental sampling of the compressed jpg images, the logical argument, dump.tmp.images is set = T which will remove these temporary images.
 The array of landmark coordinate data is saved in the global environment and is written as a TPS file to the directory you provided.